-- Passengers, especially children, can easily open the doors and fall out of a moving vehicle.
+Passengers, especially children, can easily open the doors and fall out of a moving vehicle.
 The doors can be unlocked and opened while the vehicle is moving.
 The chance of being thrown out of the vehicle in a crash is increased if the doors are not locked.
-So, all passengers should wear seat belts properly and the doors should be locked whenever the vehicle is driven. - Young children who get into unlocked vehicles may be unable to get out.
+So, all passengers should wear seat belts properly and the doors should be locked whenever the vehicle is driven.

+- Young children who get into unlocked vehicles may be unable to get out.
 A child can be overcome by extreme heat and can suffer permanent injuries or even death from heat stroke.
-Always lock the vehicle whenever leaving it.

-Outsiders can easily enter through an unlocked door when you slow down or stop the vehicle.
+Always lock the vehicle whenever leaving it. - Outsiders can easily enter through an unlocked door when you slow down or stop the vehicle.
 Locking the doors can help prevent this from happening.

-To lock/unlock the doors from the outside:
+To lock or unlock the door from outside the vehicle:

 - Use the key in the driver door.
-The key lock cylinder is covered with a cap.
+The key cylinder is covered with a cap.

-To lock/unlock the doors from the inside:
+To lock or unlock the door from inside the vehicle:

-Press or on the power door lock switch.

-- Push down on the door lock knob to lock a door. - Pull the door handle once to unlock it.
-Pull the door handle again to unlatch it.
+- Press or on the power door lock switch. - Push down on a door lock knob to lock a door. - Pull the door handle once to unlock the door.
+Pull the handle again to unlatch it.